Furoshiki, or Japanese wrapping cloth, is a zero waste and affordable alternative to gift wrap. (Photo: Ekoshiki)

 LEARN SIX MORE WAYS TO LOWER YOUR ONLINE SHOPPING ENVIRONMENTAL IMPACT

-How to regift
+How and why to regift

 Regifting etiquette